Jayamma Panchayathi: Reception

 Writing for The Hindu, Y. Sunita Chowdhary wrote that "Debut director Dinesh Kalivarapu has his heart in the right place; his writing skills come to the fore in every scene and expression of the artistes".
 The Times of India critic Thadhagath Pathi opined that "Films like Jayamma Panchayathi are rare in Tollywood and it's on the audience to not let such stories bite the dust.
 If you're up for a feel good film, this one's for you".
 ABP Desam gave a positive review for the film, with a particular praise to performances, direction and score.

 A reviewer from Eenadu appreciated Kanakala's performance, the rural setting and humour while criticizing the lack of emotional depth.
-123 Telugu wrote that "On the whole, Jayamma Panchayati has a decent backdrop but is marred by dull narration.
-The film lacks a solid conflict point and is narrated in a dull manner".
 In another critical review, Srivathsan Nadadhur of OTT Play called it a directionless rural drama, saying Kanakala was the "only saving grace."